-CULTURE STRATEGY Any comprehe Any comprehensive redevelopment will need at least one cultural facility (CS1 and CS2).
-CS3 provides for affordable artists' studios which i may ha ve a benefit across any of the groups below, but it is not possible to be more specific at this stage as it depend ds on w tho applies for those at the time.
-Age + Н A key objective of the Culture Strategy is to create a lively cultural destination with a variety of culture, arts and creative facilities that continues the 'Earl's Court' brand.
+CULTURE STRATEGY artists' studios which may ha opment will need at least one cultural facility (CS1 and CS2).
+CS3 provides for affordable ve a benefit across any of the groups below, but it is not possible to be more specific at Deleted: Overall, there will be no loss of EC1 or EC2 use and a depen ho applies for those at the time.
+Age + H A key objective of the Culture Strategy is to create a lively cultural destination with a variety of culture, arts and creative facilities that continues the 'Earl's Court' brand.
 The objective is inclusive by nature and will accommodate all age groups.
 Disability + Н Access to new cultural destinations and facilities will be in accordance with the key principles of the UFS and Transport and Access Strategy with regard to accessibility and will provide access for all.
 CS10 stipulates that at least 10% of hotel bedrooms should be accessible.
-These will have a positive impact on disabled people with limited mobility Gender N/A N/A The Culture Strategy has not so far emerged as relevant to people who have reassignme transitioned or are transitioning.

-nt Marriage N/A N/A The Culture Strategy is not seeking to deliver a service for married people or civil and Civil partners and so is not relevant to this protected characteristic Partnership Pregnancy and maternity + M Access to new cultural destinations and facilities will be in accordance with the key principles of the UFS and Transport and Access Strategy with regard to accessibility and will provide access for all.
+These willhave a positive impact on disabled people with limited mobility Gender reassignme nt N/A N/A The Culture Strategy has not so far emerged as relevant to people who have transitioned or are transitioning.
+Marriage and Civil Partnership N/A N/A The Culture Strategy is not seeking to deliver a service for married people or civil partners and so is not relevant to this protected characteristic Pregnancy and maternity + Μ Access to new cultural destinations and facilities will be in accordance with the key principles of the UFS and Transport and Access Strategy with regard to accessibility and will provide access for all.
 These will have a positive impact on pregnant women and those with small infants as moving around will be made easier.
-Race + M A key objective of the Culture Strategy is to create a lively cultural destination with a variety of culture, arts and creative facilities that continues the 'Earl's Court' brand.
+Race + Μ A key objective of the Culture Strategy is to create a lively cultural destination with a variety of culture, arts and creative facilities that continues the 'Earl's Court' brand.
 The Culture Strategy is inclusive by nature and will allow various cultural and religious groups within and surrounding the Opportunity Area to express themselves.
 Key Principle CS1 requires a new cultural destination that provides a range of cultural, artistic and creative facilities which will be inclusive of all races and cultures.
-Religion/beli ef (including non-belief) + М A key objective of the Culture Strategy is to create a lively cultural destination with a variety of culture, arts and creative facilities that continues the 'Earl's Court' brand.
-The Culture Strategy is inclusive in keeping with the key objective and will allow cultural and religious groups within and surrounding the Opportunity Area to express themselves.
-Sex + L During consultation and development, no aspects of the Culture Strategy have been identified as of relevance to men or to women in particular.
-It is considered that the Culture Strategy is inclusive by nature in keeping with the key objective of creating a lively cultural destination with a variety of culture, arts and creative facilities.
-Sexual Orientation + L During consultation and development, no aspects of the Culture Strategy have been identified as of relevance to sexual orientation.
-It is considered that the Culture Strategy is inclusive by nature in accordance with the key objective
+Religion/beli ef (including + м A key objective of the Culture Strategy is to create a lively cultural destination with a variety of culture, arts and creative facilities that continues the 'Earl's Court' brand.
+The non-belief) Culture Strategy is inclusive in keeping with the key objective and will allow cultural and religious groups within and surrounding the Opportunity Area to express themselves.
+Sex + H The Culture Strategy is gender neutral and is inclusive by nature in keeping with the key objective of creating a lively cultural destination with a variety of culture, arts and creative facilities.
+Sexual Orientation + L The Culture Strategy is inclusive by nature in accordance with the key objective

-The Culture Strategy is not expected to impact upon human rights
+Human Rights The Culture Strategy is not expected to impact upon human rights